 - Parking Lot Ownership: La Posada, LLC

-- Platform Ownership: La Posada, LLC, BNSF Railway
+- Platform Ownership: BNSF Railway

 - Track Ownership: BNSF Railway

+At Winslow, Amtrak customers are welcome to wait in the lobby of the adjacent La Posada Hotel; the old depot has been restored and expanded to serve as the Route 66 Art Museum.
 The Winslow depot was constructed by the Atchison, Topeka and Santa Fe Railway (ATSF), commonly known as the “Santa Fe,” in 1929-1930.
 Like many of the depots built by the ATSF in the early 20th century, it was constructed as one component of a larger Harvey House hotel complex called La Posada, Spanish for “resting place.”
 Started by English immigrant Fred Harvey in the 1870s, the company that took his name ran a series of eating houses along the rail line.
 Dining cars were not yet common west of the Mississippi River; thus, passenger trains stopped at set stations to allow riders to have a bite to eat.
 Fred Harvey developed a highly efficient system that guaranteed quick, quality meals.

 Following the success of the eateries, Fred Harvey, in partnership with the ATSF, branched out into the hotel business.
 Although many were located in important trade and business centers such as Santa Fe and Albuquerque, N.M, other Harvey Houses like La Posada were created with an eye to developing tourism in the region.
 Winslow is located south of a Navajo reservation and within driving distance of the Petrified Forest and the Grand Canyon.